-The JETS 2 button controls the single speed pump featured on Madison and Hartford models.
+The JETS 2 button controls the high speed pump 2 featured on Palermo and Bahia models.

-NOTE: Auto Shut-off - Anytime a pump has been manually turned on, it will automatically turn off after approximately 20 minutes.
+NOTE: Auto Shut-off -- Anytime a pump has been manually turned on, it will automatically turn off after approximately 20 minutes.
 If at this time you desire more jet operation, you may simply turn them back on.